Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors: Finer-grained Error Analysis

 \subsection{A Taxonomy of Error Types}

-We surveyed the error type taxonomies used in prior work and unified them into a hierarchical taxonomy in Figure~\ref{fig:error_taxonomy}.\footnote{We only consider error types from prior work that might correspond to factuality errors.} Each arrow points an error type to what we believe its parent error type.
-The prior work that makes use of each error type can be found in Appendix~\ref{sec:surveyerrortype}.
+We surveyed existing error type taxonomies in prior work and unified the types of factual errors among them into a hierarchical taxonomy in Figure~\ref{fig:error_taxonomy}.
+Arrows relate more specific error types to more general ``parent'' errors.
+The prior works that make use of each error type can be found in Appendix~\ref{sec:surveyerrortype}.
 As shown in the figure, most error types related to factual consistency fall under the subset \emph{\{intrinsic, extrinsic\} $\times$ \{noun phrase, predicate\}} if we consider the coarsest level of the hierarchy.
-We discard discourse errors as these are uncommon and not available in most of our datasets.

-Therefore, we unify unique error type taxonomies from all four datasets we consider here into this error type subset (shown in the gray box in Figure~\ref{fig:error_taxonomy}).
-The descriptions and examples for error types are in Table~\ref{tab:errordefinition}.
-Further, we introduce two more error categories \emph{\{intrinsic-entire sent., extrinsic-entire sent.\}} if the entire summaries are annotated as having some hallucinations.
-We believe this is a more accurate description compared to viewing the error as a noun-phrase error plus a predicate error if the entire summary is incorrect.
+We discard discourse errors as these are uncommon and not present in most of our datasets.
+Therefore, we consolidate all unique error type taxonomies from all four datasets we consider here into this error type subset (shown in the gray box in Figure~\ref{fig:error_taxonomy}).
+Descriptions and examples for these error types are in Table~\ref{tab:errordefinition}.
+Further, we introduce two additional error categories \emph{\{intrinsic-entire sent., extrinsic-entire sent.\}} if an entire sentence is annotated as erroneous.